grahamedgecombe/tiny-basic-compiler/README.markdown

     mvn compile test

 Example programs can be found in the `examples` folder.
-To build and run one of them, run the following commands:
+They can be compiled and executed like so:

+    $ cat examples/squares.tb
+    10 LET X = 1
+    20 PRINT X * X
+    30 LET X = X + 1
+    40 IF X > 10 THEN END
+    50 GOTO 20
-    ./tinybasic examples/hello.tb
+    $ ./tinybasic examples/squares.tb
-    ./examples/hello

-If this works, you should see "Hello, world!" printed to the terminal.
+    $ ./examples/squares
+    1
+    4
+    9
+    16
+    25
+    36
+    49
+    64
+    81
+    100
+    $

 License
 -------